Shaq O'Neal offering to pay for the funeral of Georgia girl, 12, who died after a fight

 VILLA RICA, Ga.
 (AP) — Shaquille O'Neal is offering to pay for the funeral of a 12-year-old Georgia girl who died a few days after she collapsed following a fight after school.

-“As a father, my heart goes out to Jayda’s family," O'Neal said in a statement.
-“No parent should ever have to bury their child, and if there is anything I can do to ease even a small part of that burden, then it is the right thing to do.”
+“No parent should ever have to bury their child, O'Neal said in a statement, "and if there is anything I can do to ease even a small part of that burden, then it is the right thing to do.”

 O'Neal's offer was announced in a joint news release by the sheriff of Douglas County, where the fight occurred, and the sheriff of Henry County, where O'Neal owns a home and holds a position as the sheriff's community relations chief.
 Both counties are in the Atlanta suburbs.